AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/package-overview.md

 ---
 # ECE-Tools Package

-The [!DNL ECE-Tools] package is a set of scripts and tools designed to manage and deploy the Commerce application.
+The [!DNL ECE-Tools] package is a set of scripts and tools designed to manage and deploy the [!DNL Commerce] application.
 The `ece-tools` package simplifies many processes, such as managing cron jobs, verifying project configuration, and applying Adobe patches and hot fixes.
 You can view and contribute to the [open-source [!DNL ECE-Tools] code repository on GitHub][ece-repo].

 {{ece-tools-package}}